-Staying in bed for a long time without regular physical activity, as may occur in a hospital (see Problems Due to Hospitalization), can cause many problems.
+Staying in bed for a long time without regular physical activity, as may occur in a hospital, can cause many problems.
+(See also Problems Due to Hospitalization.)

 A leg injury, leg surgery, or bed rest may prevent people from using their legs.
 When the legs are not being used, blood moves more slowly from the leg veins to the heart.
-Blood clots are more likely to form in this slow-moving blood (see Deep Vein Thrombosis (DVT) : Prevention).
+Blood clots are more likely to form in this slow-moving blood.
 Blood clots sometimes travel from veins in a leg to the lungs and block a blood vessel there (called pulmonary embolism).
 These clots can be life threatening.

 Pneumatic compression stockings may be used to prevent blood clots.
 Powered by an electric pump, these stockings repeatedly squeeze the calves and move blood into and through the veins.

 People at high risk of developing blood clots may be given an anticoagulant (such as heparin), injected under the skin of the abdomen or arm.
+Sometimes an anticoagulant pill is given by mouth.
 Anticoagulants help keep blood from clotting.